-Similar to having some fun, switching up your environment or the timing or the location of where you eat can make things feel new.
+Similar to having some fun and eating foods you enjoy, switching up your environment or the timing or the location of where you eat can make things feel new.
 And sometimes the refreshing feel of “new” can feel good.
 Good feelings make new habits stick better.

 9. Say thank you

 A little gratitude goes a long way to helping you refocus on what’s important and where your goals are coming from.

 - Slowing down to say a prayer before you eat to offer thanks for the sustaining nature of food can both help you keep your mind in check with what matters as well as help you to be more mindful while you eat.